It’s Time You Come To Visit

 Olancho Aid continues to monitor the state of the COVID-19 pandemic in Honduras and abroad.
 Appropriate precautions will be taken to keep travelers, staff and community members safe.
 Proof of vaccination and boosters (as recommended by the CDC) are required at least two weeks before departure.
 As the situation continues to change, expectations will be communicated to participants the week before their departure and adjusted upon arrival if needed.
-Masks will be provided when necessary and one COVID test will be provided at a local clinic before departure to satisfy international flight requirements.
+Travelers should bring masks as they are still being used in many settings in Honduras.

 Packing List – Coming Soon